-Burnaby International Folk Dancers Instruction and request dancing on Tuesdays from 7:00 to 9:30 (Basic Steps instruction 6:30 to 7:00) at Charles Rummel Centre, 3630 Lozells, Burnaby, from September to early June with a break at Christmas.
+Burnaby International Folk Dancers Instruction and request dancing, with occasional guest instructors, on Tuesdays from 7:00 to 9:30 at Charles Rummel Centre, 3630 Lozells, Burnaby, from September to early June with a break at Christmas.
 Website: http://burnabyfolkdance.org.
 Phone Jane at 604-522-2031.

 Folk Dancing in Ottawa There are dozens of links here related to dancing of various kinds in the US and Canada.

 Mission Folk Music Festival, in Mission, BC, usually takes place the weekend following the Vancouver Folk Music festival.
 They have often featured one or two Scandinavian bands.

 Nordic Dancers Northwest, runs a monthly dance in Mt Vernon, WA.
 The website includes a list of dances taught in the last couple of years, along with links to videos of many.
 In addition, you can find links to recent videos taken of Vancouver's Danish workshop and the band Dansaspel's final performance at the Bothell Scandia Ball.